ibm-cloud-docs/containers/ts-lb-deploy.md

 Then, [create a cluster](/docs/containers?topic=containers-kubernetes-service-cli#cluster-create-classic-cli) that uses this new VLAN.

 If you have another VLAN that is available, you can [set up VLAN spanning](/docs/vlans?topic=vlans-vlan-spanning#vlan-spanning) in your existing cluster.
 After, you can add new worker nodes to the cluster that use the other VLAN with available subnets.
-To check if VLAN spanning is already enabled, use the `ibmcloud ks vlan spanning get --region <region>` [command](/docs/containers?topic=containers-kubernetes-service-cli#vlan-spanning-get-cli).
+To check if VLAN spanning is already enabled, use the `ibmcloud ks vlan spanning get --region REGION` [command](/docs/containers?topic=containers-kubernetes-service-cli#vlan-spanning-get-cli).

 If you are not using all the subnets in the VLAN, you can reuse subnets on the VLAN by adding them to your cluster.